 Step 6 – Air-dry the container

 Drying the container with a tea towel has the potential to transfer bacteria or fibres which might hamper the healthy bacteria that you want to cultivate.
-For this reason, it is best to air dry the container
+For this reason, it is best to air-dry the container

 Once fully dry, either use your empty starter jar or place it in a dust-free environment.
 It’s best to leave the lid lightly on top to prevent contamination whilst allowing any remaining moisture to escape.

 Providing the container that you store your starter is clean it will rise.
-In large production bakeries where the flavour and the production time uniformity is important, sterilising the equipment is something to consider.
+In large production bakeries where the flavour and the production time uniformity are important, sterilising the equipment is something to consider.
 It is not necessary to sterilise a starter jar at home.